Java Programming Notes # 2220

 number of characters in Figure 7, you will see that this approach, (which

-doesn’t take advantage of the S command), is a little less efficient from
+doesn’t take advantage of the S command)

 a download and bandwidth viewpoint than the approach shown in Figure 7.